decentraland/unity-renderer/README.md

 ### Important

 This repo requires `git lfs` to track images and other binary files. https://git-lfs.github.com/ and the latest version of GNU make, install it using `brew install make`
+If you are using Windows 10 we recommend you to enable the Linux subsystem and install a Linux distro from Windows Store like Ubuntu.
+Then install all tools and dependecies like nodejs, npm, typescript, make...

 ## Running locally